x8080x2/L1n7k/replit.md

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+**September 12, 2025**
+- Successfully imported from GitHub and configured for Replit environment
+- All dependencies installed (Express.js, CORS, Puppeteer)
+- Server configured to run on port 5000 with 0.0.0.0 binding for Replit compatibility
+- CORS properly configured for Replit proxy environment
+- Deployment configuration set for VM target (always-on for browser automation)
+- Application successfully running and preloading Outlook sessions

 ## System Architecture

 The application is built around the `OutlookLoginAutomation` class, which encapsulates all browser operations using Puppeteer.
 An Express.js server provides a RESTful API.